 Similar to offering bribes for positive behaviour, not consistently showing children, consequences when they disobey the rules teaches them they can sometimes get away with disobedience.

 To stop certain behaviours in a child, think of a natural consequence for that behaviour you can consistently use to teach cause and effect.
 The purpose isn’t to cause harm, and it’s to help them understand the consequences of their actions.
 This is better than a non-punative approach.

 For instance, if your child is mean or violent during playtime, you may take away playtime for some time as the natural consequence of their behaviour.

 If they refuse to share a toy, you may consider taking away that toy until they decide to share.

-Using one particular punishment such as time-out, as a consequence for all types of misbehaviour does not teach cause and effect as it is not consistent with the child’s specific actions.
+Using one particular punishment, such as time-out, as a consequence for all misbehaviour types does not teach cause and effect as it is not consistent with the child’s specific actions.

 Instead, this inconsistency may cause your child to act out all the more since they missed out on seeing how their mistake relates to the punishment given.